Sonoma Valley Collaborative

 Just weeks after the October 2017 fires, we convened a group of 30 community leaders across the broadest range of interests in Sonoma Valley to form the Sonoma Valley Collaborative Council, a coalition committed to working together around issues like emergency response, housing affordability and structural inequity.

 Since its formation, Sonoma Valley Collaborative has played a critical role in the Valley’s emergency response coordination, helped our community understand its greatest hopes and challenges, and fostered new ways of approaching community challenges.
-Visit website.
+Learn more about Sonoma Valley Collaborative.

 Programa de Participación Comunitaria

 The Community Involvement Program, funded by Proposition 1 in 2014, is being managed by Environmental Justice Coalition for Water (EJCW) and is a key element of the California Department of Water Resources’ Integrated Regional Water Managements (IRWM) planning process.
 We are working on this project in collaboration with EJCW, Sonoma Water, and Valley of the Moon Water District, as well as La Luz and the Family Resource Center.
 Click here to learn more / aquí para saber más en Español.

 In 2009, a group of scientists and experts working in resource management and public policy came together to discuss how our region could better prepare for a changing climate.
 This group, NBCAI, has since conducted research on what is likely to happen here, and is helping Sonoma County and its neighbors create strategies that will minimize the challenges ahead.
 Sonoma Ecology Center is a founding member of NBCAI, and continues to support this nationally-recognized work.
 Learn more about NBCAI.